Trainer#

 Returns

-List โ€“ A list of batch outputs, if return_outputs is True.
+list โ€“ A list of batch outputs, if return_outputs is True.
 Otherwise, an empty list.

 save_checkpoint(name='ep{epoch}-ba{batch}-rank{rank}', *, weights_only=False)[source]#